MongooseDoom/example-code-blogs/php/readme.md

 ***The included source code, service and information is provided as is, and OmniUpdate makes no promises or guarantees about its use or misuse.
 The source code provided is recommended for advanced users and may not be compatible with all implementations of OU Campus.***

-#Blog Notes
+# Blog Notes

-##Preface
+## Preface
-Please note these files have been stripped from [nburgess.oudemo.com/blog](http://nburgess.oudemo.com/blog), and [http://a.cms.omniupdate.com/10/#testdrives/nburgess/www/](http://a.cms.omniupdate.com/10/#testdrives/nburgess/www/).
 This implementation utilizes the Foundation framework, so each script is tailored to output a specific HTML, keep this in mind when implementing.
 Happy Blogging.

-##Outline
+## Outline
 A blog consists of three main parts, listing pages/assets, post files, and scripts.
 The blog listing page is a PCF which OU Campus outputs as an HTML page with function calls to external scripts, based on page parameters.
 See [Blog Listing Template](#listing) below for specific page params.
 OU Campus holds each post as a PCF, XSL outputs two types of files, content (HTML) and data (XML).
 This data is taken upon page creation (post.tcf) and manually input via page properties and multi-edit.
 Scripts are XSL and PHP (ASP to come.. maybe).
 XSL handles the XML output and to a lesser extent the HTML - it's mostly just boring content.
 Blog Assets are handled with a template-match, see [Assets](#assets) for more detail.
 PHP does the grunt work by crawling a given directory structure for XML post files, displaying content, and for pagination.

-##Structure
+## Structure
 This is only a suggested structure, change it to suit your implementation.
 * PCF
 	* /blog/listing.pcf